mmahlke/Bioinformatics-with-CRC-cluster/README.md

 + crc-interactive may be depricated; recommend using **SLURM** commands (see below)

 Most importantly, **DO NOT RUN ON THE LOGIN NODE!** \
 What is the login node?
 It's where you land after log in.
+It's like the waiting room. \
 You can see your location next to your username at the commandline prompt.
 <br />
 ```[user123@login1 ~]$  ```